zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 {{< figure src="/img/rgb_x2.svg" caption="*Figure 22.3: Linear plot of the intensity of light scattered by a homogeneous sphere of size \\(x = 2\\).*" >}}

-For \\(x = 2\\), the Mie effect is very apparent.
-The forward (diffraction) lobe has roughly the same shape as for a water droplet (cf. Fig. 19.N); however, in the backward direction, the intensity is not the same, owing to (the lack of) reflection and refraction.
+At \\(x = 2\\), the Mie effect becomes apparent.
+The forward (diffraction) lobe has roughly the same shape as for a water droplet (cf. Fig. 19.N); however, in the backward direction, the intensity is not quite the same, owing to the lack of reflection and refraction.

 {{< figure src="/img/rgb_x10.svg" caption="*Figure 22.4: Linear plot of the intensity of light scattered by a homogeneous sphere of size \\(x = 10\\).*" >}}